libetl/soundtransform/README.md

 `streamInfo` - the future input stream info

 `stop`       - the method notifyAll must be called to stop the recording

+`amplitudeObserver` - (optional) the update method will be called frequently to let the client code know what is the peak in DB.
+To be used for a VUmeter

 Returns:
 the client, with an imported sound (segmented)